Ishaaq bin Ahmed: Legacy

-His descendants would later on form two powerful sultanates that would later on dominate the northern coastline of the Horn of Africa during the early modern era; the Isaaq sultanate and the Habr Yunis sultanate.
+Sheikh Ishaaq's descendants would later go on to form two powerful sultanates that dominated the northern coastline of the Horn of Africa during the early modern era; the Isaaq sultanate and the Habr Yunis sultanate.

-As part of the modern attempts to 'Arabicize' the genealogy of the Isaaq, Sheikh Isaaq's lineage has been traced by hagiologists to Ali ibn Abi Talib, the cousin and son-in-law of the prophet Muhammad.
-This lineage is likely false, and mainly serves to stress the Muslim background of Somali culture.

 Tomb

 Sheikh Ishaaq's tomb is in Maydh, and is the scene of frequent pilgrimages.
 Sheikh Ishaaq's mawlid (birthday) is also celebrated every Thursday with a public reading of his manaaqib (a collection of glorious deeds).
 His siyaara or pilgrimage is performed annually both within Somaliland and in the diaspora particularly in the Middle East among Isaaq expatriates.
 The tomb was kept by the family of Somali artist Abdullahi Qarshe.